 JVET group coordinated experiments have been planned and following principles were agreed:

-· "Exploration experiments" (EEs) are the coordinated experiments on coding tools which are deemed to be interesting but require more investigation and could potentially become part of the main branch of JEM by the next meeting.
+"Exploration experiments" (EEs) are the coordinated experiments on coding tools which are deemed to be interesting but require more investigation and could potentially become part of the main branch of JEM by the next meeting.

-· A description of each experiment is to be approved at the meeting at which the experiment plan is established.
+A description of each experiment is to be approved at the meeting at which the experiment plan is established.
 This should include the issues that were raised by other experts when the tool was presented, e.g., interference with other tools, contribution of different elements that are part of a package, etc.

-· Software for each tool investigated in EE is provided in a separate branch of the software repository
+Software for each tool investigated in EE is provided in a separate branch of the JEM software repository.

-· During the experiment, further improvements can be made
+During the experiment, further improvements can be made.

-· To promote the tool to the JEM at the next meeting, group would like see comprehensive cross-checking done, with analysis that the description matches the software, and recommendation on value of the tool given tradeoffs.
+To promote the tool to the JEM at the next meeting, we would like see comprehensive cross-checking done, with analysis of the software, and understanding of the tool.

-· As part of the experiment description, it should be captured whether performance relative to JEM as well as HM (with all other tools of JEM disabled) should be reported by the next meeting,
+As part of the experiment description, it should be captured whether performance relative to JEM as well as HM (with all other tools of JEM disabled) should be reported by the next meeting.

 List of Experiments